inesc-id/ambix/README.md

    - One node with one or more cores ("cpus").
 This node will hold DRAM (the top memory tier) and the associated cores ("cpus") will run the threads of the application.
    - One "cpu-less" node.
 This node will hold the second memory tier, typically non-volatile RAM (NVRAM).

-   Typically, the first node will have a lower id than the second node; and both nodes should reside in the same socket.
+   The first node must have a lower id than the second node; and both nodes should reside in the same socket.

 4. Change the following files according to the previous choice.